chrisdetmering/JavaScript-Calculator/README.md

 # ToDo Application

-### This is a simple Calculator application that built using HTML CSS and Vanilla Javavscript
+### This is a simple Calculator application built using HTML CSS and Vanilla Javavscript

 #### You can test the app [here](https://beethoven3579.github.io/JavaScript-Calculator/)